wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/sizers_overview.rst

 same height and all fields in one column having the same width, but all rows or all columns are not necessarily the same height or width as in the :ref:`GridSizer`.

-:ref:`StaticBoxSizer` is a sizer derived from :ref:`BoxSizer` but adds a static box around the sizer.
+:class:`StaticBoxSizer` is a sizer derived from :ref:`BoxSizer` but adds a static box around the sizer.
 Note that this static box has to be created separately.

 :ref:`GridBagSizer` is a rather special kind of sizer which, unlike the other classes, allows to directly put the elements at the